The Ancient Magus' Bride: Anime

-A second original three-part OVA series titled The Ancient Magus' Bride: The Boy From the West and the Knight of the Mountain Haze was announced in March 2021, with the episodes being bundled with the sixteenth, seventeenth and eighteenth volumes of the manga, released on September 10, 2021, March 10, 2022, and September 10, 2022.
-The OVA series is animated by Studio Kafka and directed by Kazuaki Terasawa, with scripts by Aya Takaha and Yoko Yonaiyama.
+A second three-part OAD series titled The Ancient Magus' Bride: The Boy from the West and the Knight of the Blue Storm (魔法使いの嫁 西の少年と青嵐の騎士, Mahō Tsukai no Yome: Nishi no Shōnen to Seiran no Kishi) was announced in March 2021, with the episodes being bundled with the sixteenth, seventeenth and eighteenth volumes of the manga, released on September 10, 2021, March 10, 2022, and September 9, 2022.
+The OAD series is animated by Studio Kafka and directed by Kazuaki Terasawa, with scripts by Aya Takaha and Yoko Yonaiyama.
 Hirotaka Katō returns to design the characters, and Junichi Matsumoto returns to compose the series' music.

 A second season was announced on September 5, 2022.
-Studio Kafka is returning from the OVA to produce the season, with Kazuaki Terasawa returning to direct.
+Studio Kafka returned from the second OAD series to produce the season, with Kazuaki Terasawa returning to direct.
 Chiaki Nishinaka is joining Aya Takaha and Yoko Yonaiyama in writing the screenplay.
 Hirotaka Katō and Junichi Matsumoto are also returning as character designer and composer.
-The opening theme song, "Dear", is again performed by JUNNA.
-The season is set to premiere on April 6, 2023 on Tokyo MX, BS11, Sun TV, and AT-X.
+The first cour aired from April 6 to June 22, 2023, while the second cour aired from October 5 to December 21 of the same year on Tokyo MX, BS11, Sun TV, and AT-X. For the first cour, the opening theme is "Dear" performed by Junna, while the ending theme is "Mubansou" (無伴奏) performed by edda.
+The second cour premiered on October 5, 2023.
+For the second cour, the opening theme is "Nemurasareta Lineage" (眠らされたリネージュ) performed by Junna, while the ending theme is "fam" performed by Yuyu.

+Stage play

+A stage play at the Owlspot Theater in Tokyo ran from October 5–14, 2019.
+It featured scripts by Aya Takaha and performances by Haruka Kudō and Naotaka Kamino as Chise Hatori and Elias Ainsworth respectively.

 Reception

 Sales

-Volume 2 reached the 9th place on the Oricon's weekly manga chart and, as of September 21, 2014, had sold 104,518 copies.
+Volume 2 reached the ninth place on the Oricon's weekly manga chart and, by September 21, 2014, had sold 104,518 copies.

-The series had sold half a million copies as of June 2015, 2.5 million copies as of March 2016, and over three million as of September 2016.
+The series had sold half a million copies by June 2015, 2.5 million copies by March 2016, and over three million as of September 2016.
 By December 2017, the series had five million copies in print.

 Volume two appeared on The New York Times manga bestsellers list for four weeks, rising to third place for two.
 Volume three debuted on the list at second place, volume four debuted at first place, and volume five debuted at fourth place.